Alex is a writer and teacher from the UK who lives in Shenzhen, China. She is currently studying for her PhD.

-Many women experience Mother’s Day as a happy, joyful day spent with young children.
-Being woken up by a hug and kiss from a small, warm body.
-Gifts of flowers and chocolates, a hand-made card.
+Many women experience Mother’s Day as a happy, joyful event spent with their families.
+The day involves being woken up by a hug and kiss and gifts of flowers, chocolates, and hand-made cards.

 With older children, perhaps perfume and jewelry, flowers and a nice meal at mom’s favorite restaurant.

 While this is the idealized concept of Mother’s Day, the reality, for many, is very different.
 Here we explore some of the faces of Mother’s Day that are rarely discussed.